mongodb/mongo-spark/doc/0-introduction.md

 ------
 #### Troubleshooting

-If you get a `java.net.BindException: Can't assign requested address` when loading the shell try passing
+If you get a `java.net.BindException: Can't assign requested address` when loading the shell, ensure you don't have spark already running.
+You can also try `export SPARK_LOCAL_IP=127.0.0.1` and/or passing
 `--driver-java-options "-Djava.net.preferIPv4Stack=true"` to spark-shell.

 If there's an error running the examples you may need to clear your local ivy cache (~/.ivy2/cache/org.mongodb.spark and ~/.ivy2/jars).